PratikRai0101/Evivve-Assignment/README.md

 4. After submitting, you'll have a 1-minute cooldown before you can update again
 5. All updates are visible to all connected players in real-time
 6. Use the history timeline to view past states of the grid

-## Development Process

-This project was built incrementally with proper Git commits showing the development progression.

 ## License